enatsek/Debian-Ubuntu/nginx.md

 ---
 ### 1.1.
 Installation
-Upgrade repositories and install nginx package
+Update package repositories and install the Nginx package:

 ```
 sudo apt update
 sudo apt install nginx --yes
 ```

-When installed on Debian and Ubuntu, nginx (as the other daemon packages) starts automatically.
-You can check the service:
+When installed on Debian and Ubuntu, Nginx (like other service packages) starts automatically.
+Check the service status:

 ```
 systemctl status nginx
 ```

-Debian package maintainers prepared a sample page for the web server.
-You can check it:
+The Debian package maintainers include a sample page for the web server.
+You can view it:

 ```
 sudo nano /var/www/html/index.nginx-debian.html